Serene and her son Rakan talking to each other while talking hands

 More acceptance in society – that is her wish for the future.
 In the meantime, Sana also helps in the field of vocational training.
 The organisation has launched a programme that provides work for young persons with disabilities.
 The candidates are supported by a job coach and are gradually trained until they achieve the greatest possible independence.

-For most families, this is one of the most pressing concerns: in Jordan, state support for persons with disabilities is still far from being taken for granted.
+For most families, this is one of the most pressing concerns: In Jordan, state support for persons with disabilities is still far from being taken for granted.
 Thus, children with intellectual disabilities often remain dependent on their families for support.

 Therefore, independence and securing a livelihood, separate from the parents, are issues of great importance.
 Of course, this is not only about relieving affected families, but also about persons with disabilities being able to exercise their right to work and their right to participate in social life.
+This not only provides the necessary opportunities for themselves and their parents, but it is a chance for society as a whole.

+The programme is very well received – both by persons with disabilities and by employers: “Sana’s work programme is attracting a great deal of interest from many employees and also from a wide range of companies.
 It gives individuals with disabilities a purpose, a goal for life after school,” Serene explains.
 Companies, in turn, find much-needed skilled workers in persons with disabilities and value the cooperative nature of inclusive teams and their increased ability to come up with creative and unconventional solutions.

 Initiatives such as Sana help them realise this potential.
 Serene is confident that such programmes will gradually change attitudes towards persons with intellectual disabilities.
 That’s important to the persons involved and of course to their parents.
 “In the end,” Serene says, “we are like any other parent.
 We just want our children to be happy.”